 So your brand spanking new rollerblades just arrived but they forgot to attach the brake.
 No worries, you’ll learn how to do it yourself in a short while.

-But before we dive into how to install a brake to a rollerblade, keep brake/frame compatibility.
+But before we dive into how to install a brake on a rollerblade, pay attention to brake/frame compatibility.

 Find the Right Brake System for Your Skates